BayesianLogic/blog/docs/content/pages/user-manual.md

 title: User's Manual
 date: 2014-06-11 15:11
+status: hidden
 sortorder: 20

 BLOG can run on all operating systems that support Java.
 The minimal requirement is Java 1.6 or higher.

 This manual assumes you have already downloaded the latest version of BLOG and correctly unzipped or installed it.
-If you have not, please refer to [this]({filename}overview.md).
+If you have not, please refer to [this]({filename}get-start.md).

 To run BLOG, use the `blog` command on Linux / Mac, or `blog.bat` on Windows.
 If your model is dynamic (i.e. uses `Timestep`), then use `dblog` on Linux /